Mystery Science Theater 3001

 I mean, it already HAS a monkey!"

 "Aha.
-Tom, I have to say on behalf of the rest of the crew, we salute you."
+Tom, I have to say on behalf of the rest of the crew,

 Mike raised a salute at Tom, which was quickly followed by Washu.
 "Damn fine